google/fplbase/docs/src/programmers_guide/introduction.md

 # SDL {#fplbase_sdl}

-We use [SDL][] (Simple Directmedia Layer) as our lowest level layer.
+We (optionally) use [SDL][] (Simple Directmedia Layer) as our lowest level layer.
 SDL is an Open Source cross platform layer providing OpenGL context creation, input, and other things a game needs to run on a platform, without having to write any platform specific code.
 It has been in development for a long time, and has very robust support for mobile (Android, iOS), desktop (Windows, OS X, Linux), and even is available for the web through asm.js.

 SDL together with OpenGL(ES) and C++ provide an excellent basis for making great cross platform games.

+If you prefer to initialize your own OpenGL context, you can link to the `fplbase_stdlib` library instead of the `fplbase` library (see CMakeLists.txt).
+All the functionality of fplbase is still available: loading meshes, shaders, and textures, and hiding the OpenGL details from your code.

 # Components {#fplbase_components}